veselosky/veselosky.me/content/technology/django-settings-three-things-conflated.md

 What successful methods have you used to organize settings in large projects?

-[The Twelve Factor App]: /technology//heroku-twelve-factor-app-architecting-high-velocity-web-operations.html
+[the twelve factor app]: /technology//heroku-twelve-factor-app-architecting-high-velocity-web-operations.html